otrv4/otrv4/otrv4.md

 ```

+The conversation begins when one participant retrieves the other's participant
-In this conversation flow, Alice first retrieves Bob's Prekey message from a
-prekey server.
-Prior to the start of the conversation, this Prekey message was
+Prekey message from a prekey server.
+Prior to the start of the conversation,
-uploaded by Bob's client to a server.
-This is done in order to allow other
+this Prekey message was uploaded by the other participant's client to a server.
+This is done in order to allow other participants, like Alice, to send the other
-participants, like Alice, to send him encrypted messages while he is offline.
+participant, like Bob, encrypted messages while he is offline.

 ## Assumptions